serhii-babich/html-accordion-tabs/README.md

 }
 ```

-We are using flex layout as it’ll allow us to use an unknown amount of tabs because flex layout distributes its children automatically against fixed-width values we’ll need to put manually otherwise.
+We employ flex layout.
+It allows us to use an unknown number of tabs because it automatically distributes its children.
+Otherwise, we need to put the fixed-width values manually.

-By default all flex items are cramped in one line, but we need our tab buttons to be placed at top and content at bottom.
-Using flex-wrap: wrap will allow flex layout to put large elements to next row.
+By default, all flex items are cramped in one line, but we need the tab buttons placed at the top and content at the bottom.
+Using flex-wrap: allows flex layout to put large elements to the next row.

 ```html
 <input type="radio" id="tab-1" name="tabs" class="tab-actor" checked />
 <label for="tab-1" class="tab-button">Lorem ipsum</label>
 ```

-This is how we link label to input — using `id` attribute for input and for attribute for label.
-When _input-label_ pair has same value for these attributes, clicking on label will activate input as we would click directly on input.
-This will allow us hide input:
+We link label to input using id attribute for the input and for attribute for the label.
+When the input-label pair has the same values of the attributes, clicking the label activates the input as we click directly on the input.

+This allows us to hide input:

 ```css
 .tab-actor {